tomcritchlow/tomcritchlow.github.io/_posts/2019-06-27-frameworks.md

 In truth - this was my fault.
 I’d had a longer strategy deck I’d prepared that got slimmed down and I’d left in the reference to the framework without the explanation of how it would work in application for that client.

 The fallout was that the “hub, hero, habit” framework was referenced by the leadership team in repeated ways but without any real directive, causing confusion for the teams.
-I don’t think any meaningful action happened as a result {% include tufte-sn.html id="empty" content="It occurs to me that almost every CEO has a set of ‘empty directives’ - ideas and language that they repeatedly reference which the rest of the organization has learned to mostly ignore or deflect..." %}.
+I don’t think any meaningful action happened as a result[empty].

+[^empty]: It occurs to me that almost every CEO has a set of ‘empty directives’ - ideas and language that they repeatedly reference which the rest of the organization has learned to mostly ignore or deflect...

 ## How do you get better at this?
 Doodling & Diagrams.